makersacademy/frontend-api-challenge/README.md

 - [x] This class will be responsible for displaying the data from the model and database
 - [x] should be able to displayPeeps() from the ChitterModel

+#### Posting Peeps

+To complete this I will add a button allowing users to add a new peep to the ChitterModel, this button should also refresh the page showing the new peep added to the webpage.

+- [x] Create a test that fills in a field with a new peep looks for a button, clicks it and expect the new peep to be added to the page.
+- [x] begin by creating the input field and the Add Peep button
+- [ ] Create a method called addNewPeep() in ChitterView which adds the content in the input field to the ChitterModel
+- [ ] Then add an event listener to this button which calls addNewPeep() to add a peep and then calls displayPeeps() to refresh the page